Riverbanks Center: Transportation

 The complex is in a strategic location and accessible via most modes of transportation, particularly jeepneys, tricycles and buses.
 Riverbanks Station is a proposed water-based ferry terminal and not yet operational.
 Riverbanks Transport Terminal offers transport service to selected points in Metro Manila.
-Taxi bays and tricycle terminals can also found in the complex.
+Taxi bays and tricycle terminals can also be found in the complex.
 Riverbanks Avenue connecting Andres Bonifacio Avenue and Marcos Highway that traversed the complex is the main road and accessible towards Eastwood City, Ortigas Center, Makati, Bonifacio Global City, NAIA and South Luzon Expressway via C-5 Road.
 Santolan Station of the LRT Line 2 is the nearest train station along Marcos Highway.
 Metro Manila Eastern Transport Hub is also located near the complex.
 The terminal provides provincial buses for the passengers going to any point of Luzon and as far as Visayas region via Roll-on/roll-off.